WangXu-xxx/DrivingEditor/README.md

 python -m pip install -e segment_anything python -m pip install -e GroundingDINO

+(2) Generating Dynamic mask
+cd Tracking-Anything-with-DEVA
-(2) Generation Dynamic Gray mask cd Tracking-Anything-with-DEVA python process_mask.py (modify the path_to_image in the .py)
+python process_mask.py (modify the path_to_image in the .py)

 ```
 Having obtained the instance id of the dynamic objects, extract the objects in the original mask by running `python mask.py`.
-The obtained dynamic_images are stored at the folders `dynamic_image_0{0, 1, 2, 3, 4, 5}`.
+The obtained dynamic_images are stored at the folders `dynamic_image_0{0, 1, 2, 3}`.

 ### Sky mask preparation

 We provide an example script `scripts/extract_mask_waymo.py` to extract the sky mask from the extracted Waymo dataset, follow instructions [here](https://github.com/PJLab-ADG/neuralsim/blob/main/dataio/autonomous_driving/waymo/README.md#extract-mask-priors----for-sky-pedestrian-etc) to setup the Segformer environment.

-### Ply data preparation
-python auto_train.py (this operation will generate the points3d.ply if there is not points3d.ply inside the folder).
-Then use tools (such as CloudCompare) to crop the concatenated dynamic car point clouds (named points3d_dynamic_0,1,2.ply).

 ### Data preparation
 ```